Chris Evans (presenter): The Big Breakfast

-Evans' departure from radio was in part so he could devote his time to the new Channel 4 breakfast television show, The Big Breakfast, from 28 September 1992.
+Evans's departure from radio was in part so he could devote his time to the new Channel 4 breakfast television show, The Big Breakfast, from 28 September 1992.
 He co-hosted the show with Gaby Roslin.

 Evans left The Big Breakfast on 29 September 1994 and formed his own television production company, Ginger Productions.
 Its first major programme, Don't Forget Your Toothbrush, was broadcast between 1994 and 1995.
 The original concepts proved to be lucrative for Evans as its format was sold to numerous foreign broadcasters.

 The Radio 1 Breakfast Show

 In April 1995, Evans returned to radio to host the flagship Radio 1 Breakfast Show.
 Evans negotiated into his contract with Radio 1 a clause allowing him to still make television programmes, and specifically an option to make a Friday night programme for Channel 4.
-A further clause required the Breakfast Show to be produced independently by Evans' Ginger company, rather than in-house by BBC Radio.
+A further clause required the Breakfast Show to be produced independently by Evans's Ginger company, rather than in-house by BBC Radio.

 Allowed to create the "zoo" format he had previously been disallowed from performing on Radio 1, Evans was given a free rein by his friend, the station's controller Matthew Bannister.
 Critics hated innuendo-laden features like Honk Your Horn and in Bed with Your Girlfriend, but Evans put on 600,000 new listeners over Steve Wright – one for every £5 spent on salary and advertising.
 The effect also flowed through into the listening figures for later programmes.
 The audience grew as the breakfast format became more outrageous: humiliating assistant Holly Samos by repeatedly asking her about her sex life (Evans and Samos were reportedly in a relationship at periods through their time working together), and encouraging two female guests to perform a strip show on live radio.
 The show's highest listening figure reached 7.5 million.

 Evans began making editions of Channel 4's TFI Friday from 1996.
 The show – devised, produced and hosted by Evans through his Ginger Media company – combined celebrity interviews, musical guests and daft games and competitions.
 Largely based on the successful formula of his radio show, it was initially a big success.
 However, as the success of both shows peaked, combined with a string of celebrity relationships and highly publicised nights drinking with friends Danny Baker and Paul Gascoigne, the strain began to show, and a model emerged described as a "template for his approach to all his subsequent projects – an abundance of enthusiasm at the beginning which eventually falls prey to boredom and shiftlessness."